-Ketchikan, Alaska: The Greatest Place To Stand Among Totem Poles And Cedar Pole Culture
+Ketchikan, Alaska: The Greatest Place to Stand Among Totem Poles and Cedar Pole Culture

 Ketchikan, Alaska Fame

-First City founded in Alaska by European-Americans
+- First City founded in Alaska by European-Americans

-An Alaskan economic and shipping Hub
+- A major Alaskan economic and shipping hub

-Largest National Forest in the USA
+- Largest National Forest in the USA

-Most Bald Eagles in the world
+- Most Bald Eagles in the world

-Expansion In the Alaskan Panhandle
+Expansion in the Alaskan Panhandle

 An earthquake shook Anchorage in the central range of the Alaskan Gulf in mid-June 2011, but Ketchikan, named after an important local creek, is on the Southeast side of the state, reaching down toward the Queen Charlotte Islands of British Columbia.